pmav99/ansible-compile-grass/README.md

 playbook](https://github.com/pmav99/ansible-role-compile_grass/blob/master/compile_grass.yml)
 sets the username to `builder` but you should probably use your main account's username.

-Other useful variables are `gcs_svn_branch_url` which is the URL to the Subversion branch that will be compiled and `gcs_python_version` which specifies the Python version which will be used (defaults to 3).
+You can change the location Other useful variables are `gcs_svn_branch_url` which is the URL to the Subversion branch that will be compiled and `gcs_python_version` which specifies the Python version which will be used (defaults to 3).